mercadopago/devsite-docs/guides/checkout-api-v2/boleto-bancario.en.md

 When finalizing the inclusion of the payment form and obtaining the types of documents, it is necessary to forward the buyer's email, type and document number, the payment method used and the details of the amount to be paid using our Payments API or one of our SDKs.

-To configure **pagamento via boleto bancárioa**, send a **POST** with the following parameters to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post) and run the request or, if you prefer, use one of our SDKs below.
+To configure **payments via boleto bancárioa**, send a **POST** with the following parameters to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post) and run the request or, if you prefer, use one of our SDKs below.

 | Payment Type | Parameter | Value |